-Prerequisites: TNoS, Algebra 2, Trigonometry Recommended: Pre-calculus concurrent AP Physics is designed to be equivalent to a one-semester college physics course with a focus on motion, forces, and the basics of electrical physics.
-The Academic Learning Targets for AP Physics are: Properties (properties and structure of objects and systems), Forces (the interactions between objects and how they influence each other), Conservation (the conservation laws), Fields (electrical and gravitational), Practices (skills used in science), and Connections (habits of mind for science).
+Prerequisites: The Physical Earth, Algebra 2, Trig.
+Recommended: Pre-calculus concurrent AP Physics is designed to be equivalent to a one-semester college physics course with a focus on motion, forces, and the basics of electrical physics.
+Topics include: Properties (properties and structure of objects and systems), Forces (the interactions between objects and how they influence each other), Conservation (the conservation laws), Fields (electrical and gravitational).